 Indiegogo charges a 5% platform fee for all projects.
 If you’re raising money for a cause, you won’t pay a dime on Indiegogo’s sister platform, GoFundMe.

-Kickstarter helps artists, musicians, filmmakers, designers, and other creators connect with the resources to bring their ideas to life.
-Since their launch in 2009, the company has helped 15 million people pledge $3.7 billion to successfully fund more than 143,000 projects.
+Kickstarter crowdfunding helps artists, musicians, filmmakers, designers, and other creators connect with the resources to bring their ideas to life.
+Since its launch in 2009, the company has helped 15 million people pledge $3.7 billion to successfully fund more than 143,000 projects.
 Funding is all or nothing, so you must meet the goal you set within the allotted time or everyone gets their money back.

-It’s free to start a project, but once you receive full funding, Experiment charges an 8% platform fee plus payment processing fees between 3-5%.
+It’s free to start a project, but once you receive full funding, the Experiment charges an 8% platform fee plus payment processing fees between 3-5%.

 LendingClub provides personal loans up to $40,000 and business loans up to $300,000.
 LendingClub is not a bank.
 They connect borrowers with investors.
 In exchange for solid returns, investors purchase Notes that correspond to fractions of loans.
 LendingClub screens borrowers and facilitates all transactions.
 It is one of the best startup funding websites.

-Expect an origination fee of between 1.99 and 8.99%, and total monthly payments per $10,000 borrowed of between $227 and $955 with total annualized rates of between 9.77% and 35.71%.
+Expect an origination fee of between 1.99 and 8.99% and total monthly payments per $10,000 borrowed of between $227 and $955 with total annualized rates of between 9.77% and 35.71%.

 Crowdfunder is a community of 200,000 entrepreneurs and investors offering equity crowdfunding -- which allows entrepreneurs to sell shares in their company to accredited investors.
 Their network of 12,000 VCs and angel investors has helped startups of all kinds raise money (Over $150 million) from Pre-Seed to Series A.